tembo-io/website/docs/troubleshooting.md

 ## Connection hanging

 - There is a known [issue](https://github.com/traefik/traefik/issues/9929#issuecomment-1608993684) when connecting with the default sslmode 'prefer' where if the database is restarting while you start a connection, it will hang even after the database is back up.
-- Please use the sslmode 'prefer' to avoid this issue, and Tembo team will work on getting this issue resolved for sslmode 'prefer'.
+- Please use the sslmode 'require' to avoid this issue, and Tembo team will work on getting this issue resolved for sslmode 'prefer'.
 - Regardless of sslmode, Tembo will only accept encrypted connections.

 ```
-postgresql://postgres:***@***.data-1.use1.tembo.io:5432?sslmode=required
+psql 'postgresql://postgres:***@***.data-1.use1.tembo.io:5432?sslmode=require'
 ```

 ## Tembo requires PostgreSQL clients of version 14+